braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/managing_user_subscriptions.md

 1. **REST API export:** Use the [Export users by segment][segment] or [Export users by identifier][identifier] endpoints to export individual user profiles in JSON format.
 2. **User profile:** Find the user's profile on the [Search Users][5] page, then select the **Engagement** tab to view and manually update a user's subscription state.

-When an email address associated with a user profile is changed, the updated email address will be set to subscribed, unless the updated email address already exists elsewhere in a Braze workspace.
+When a user updates their email address, their subscription state will be set to subscribed, unless the updated email address already exists elsewhere in a Braze workspace.
 You can export individual user profiles in JSON format using the [Export users by segment][segment] or [Export users by identifier][identifier] endpoints.

 ## Subscription groups